23 Tasty (and Practical) Gifts for Your Favorite Foodies

 Jade Leaf

-By now, you’ve heard of matcha powder, but allow us to introduce you (and your recipient) to the next big thing in it beverages: Hojicha lattes.
-It’s a roasted Japanese green tea that has a mild, nutty taste, and it’s a treat in the form of a subtly flavored, yet seriously delicious, sip.
+By now, you’ve heard of matcha, but allow us to introduce you (and your recipient) to the next big thing in beverages: Hojicha.
+It’s a roasted Japanese green tea that has a mild, nutty taste, and it’s a subtly flavored, yet seriously delicious sip.
+This powder lets you whip up plain teas and lattes like a champion barista.

 $17+ at Jade Leaf